datacarpentry/OpenRefine-ecology-lesson/02-scripts.md

 # Learning Objectives

+* Describe how OpenRefine generates JSON code.
 * Demonstrate ability to export JSON code from OpenRefine.
+* Save JSON code from an analysis.
 * Apply saved JSON code to an analysis.